gregorychernyavskiy/lab/README.md

 python bio_labeling.py <path_to_your_java_file>
 ```

-3. **Output**: The program will output BIO-labeled tokens to the console.
+3. **Output**: The program will output BIO-labeled tokens to the console and also generate NeuroX-compatible activation files.

 ## Example